davidtr1037/klee-rocq/README.md

 It is built as an extension of KLEE, and it produces proofs in Rocq.
 When the symbolic execution of the given program is exhaustive, this tool generates an additional Rocq file (.v file), in which the main theorem claims that the program is safe with respect to the LLVM semantics.
-Then, the generated proofs can be validated using _coqc_.
+Then, the generated proof can be validated using _coqc_.

 This tool is based on this [paper](https://davidtr1037.github.io/files/cpp2026.pdf):
 - Enhancing Symbolic Execution with Machine-Checked Safety Proofs